Chitwan National Park 2/3/4 days

 Chitwan National Park has 6 premier jungle resorts spread within its borders.
 These remote resorts are the perfect place to experience the true safari atmosphere of the Terai.
 All jungle activities are just a step away, and there is always a chance to spot wildlife.

-After breakfast you can enjoy adventure excursions that can take a canoeing, jungle looking for tigers, rhinos and other wildlife, or visit the elephant breeding centre.
+After breakfast you can enjoy adventure excursions that can take canoeing, the jungle looking for tigers, rhinos and other wildlife, or visit the elephant breeding centre.

 It is also possible to join a village tour to a nearby Tharu village where you can learn more about the life and lifestyle of the Tharus.

 You can book an arrangement for 2, 3 or 4 days.
-It is possible to visit Chitwan National park from both Kathmandu or Pokhara.
+It is possible to visit Chitwan National park from both Kathmandu and Pokhara.